vmware-tanzu/vmotion-migration-tool-for-bosh-deployments/docs/migrate-compute.md

 ```shell
 bosh -d <deployment> restart <instance>
 ```

+> **NOTE** - Never attempt to run bosh cck or recreate until you've successfully applied changes.
+Attempting to run
+> those commands will fail and/or incorrectly create replacement VMs on the old vSphere cluster.

 The last step is an apply-changes of every deployment and VM.
 If there are on-demand service instances with an upgrade errand you'll want to run those too, finally turn the resurrector back on.